-Salaries and Fringes Some expenses in this category will occur later in the fiscal year.
-Office and Supplies Budget projections will be monitored for potential changes during the next amendment.
-Contractual/Consulting Some expenses are planned for later in the fiscal year.
-Managed Care Info Sys Some expenses are planned for later in the fiscal year.
-Legal Expense Under current projections.
+Some expenses in this category will occur later in the fiscal year.
+Budget projections will be monitored for potential changes during the next amendment.
+Some expenses are planned for later in the fiscal year.
+Some expenses are planned for later in the fiscal year.
+Under current projections.
 Expenses will be monitored for potential changes during the next amendment.
-Utilities/Conf/Mileage/Misc This line item includes the LRE's contingency fund and will be monitored for adjustments during the next amendment.
-Grants - MDHHS & Non-MDHHS Some grants are paid by MDHHS quarterly.
+This line item includes the LRE's contingency fund and will be monitored for adjustments during the next amendment.
+Some grants are paid by MDHHS quarterly.
 Operating Advances were able to cover grant reimbursement delays.
-HRA/Taxes IPA & HRA taxes are paid quarterly.
+IPA & HRA taxes are paid quarterly.
 First quarter HRA payment will be made in quarter two.
-Prevention Exps - Grant/PA2 MDHHS SUD grant payments are made quarterly.
-Member Med/HMP Payments N/A - Closely aligned with the current budget projections.
-Member CCBHC Capitation December adjustments have not yet been recorded.
-Member CCBHC Supplemental December adjustments have not yet been recorded.
-Member PA2 Tx Payments Billings against this line item typically occur after other grant funding is applied.
+MDHHS SUD grant payments are made quarterly.
+N/A - Closely aligned with the current budget projections.
+December adjustments have not yet been recorded.
+December adjustments have not yet been recorded.
+Billings against this line item typically occur after other grant funding is applied.
 Spending is based on projections and will be monitored for amendments.
-Member Grant Payments Most of these payments are billed to the LRE and paid by MDHHS 45-60 days in arrears.
+Most of these payments are billed to the LRE and paid by MDHHS 45-60 days in arrears.
 In addition, as noted above, some grants are being paid quarterly.
-Local Contribution to State Medicaid N/A - Closely aligned with the current budget projections.
+N/A - Closely aligned with the current budget projections.